 - Static Discharge, Ozocubu's Refrigeration, Conjure Ball Lightning, Chain Lightning, Shatter, and Fire Storm will harm allied plants.

 - Winning a 3-rune ascension with Fedhas is perfectly reasonable, but getting a 15-rune victory is significantly harder.
-Fedhas is one of the least effective gods in the extended end-game; his abilities burn through piety quickly, and the near absence of corpses in the Abyss, the Hells, and Pandemonium will leave you with very little ammunition to work with.
-On top of that, many of his/her abilities are ineffective against demons: spores can't confuse them, and most demons fly right over deep water.
+Fedhas is one of the least effective gods in the extended end-game; their abilities burn through piety quickly, and the near absence of corpses in the Abyss, the Hells, and Pandemonium will leave you with very little ammunition to work with.
+On top of that, many of their abilities are ineffective against demons: spores can't confuse them, and most demons fly right over deep water.

 - Fruits are finite.
 If you're running low on fruits and you've obtained for yourself a scroll of acquirement, you can acquire yourself fruits.
 Scumming Pandemonium/Abyss/Ziggurats could also theoretically give you an infinite number of fruits, but by that time you will likely have no use for Fedhas.

 |Neutral||Ashenzari • Cheibriados • Dithmenos • Fedhas Madash • Hepliaklqana • Gozag Ym Sagoz • Okawaru • Qazlal • Ru • Sif Muna • Trog • Uskayaw • Vehumet • Wu Jian|

 |Chaotic and Evil||Lugonu • Makhleb|